Plagiarism: What is it?

 - Any information taken from sources that are not common knowledge, even if this information is in the public domain (free of copyright).

-- Using proprietary materials such as pictures, sounds, videos.
+- Using proprietary materials such as images, audio, or videos.